 The Botanical Building

 Built for the 1915 exposition, the Botanical Building is one of the largest lath structures in the world.
 Take some time to walk around the pond before heading in.
-They have massive fish in this pond as well as lots of ducks usually walking around and begging for food.
+They have massive fish in this pond, as well as lots of ducks usually waddling around and begging for food.

 I like seeing this area at night as well.
-You can’t go in during that time, but you can see how beautiful the building is lit up.
+You can’t go in during that time, but you can see how beautifully the building is lit up.

-The building itself is large and has a slated ceiling which lets in the light and the rain.
+The building’s interior is large and has a slated ceiling which lets in the light and the rain.

 The entire interior is one long walkway and a collection of plants all along the path.
 There are over 2,000 plants in here.

-While I am not a botanist, I still enjoyed seeing all the variety and colors from the plants represented.
+While I am not a botanist, I still enjoyed seeing all the variety and colors from the plants represented in the garden.

 It is a popular area for photography, so you will be dodging everything from selfie sticks to SLRs as you make your way around the building.

-It doesn’t take long to see, but it mostly depends on how much you want to explore and dive into the different plant species.
+It doesn’t take long to see, but it mostly depends on how much you want to explore and read about the different plant species.

-I usually spend about 20 minutes there, but I have seen the area many times and still stop to explore it each time I am in Balboa Park.
+I usually spend about 20 minutes there, but I have seen the garden many times and still stop to explore it each time I am in Balboa Park.